dvll13/exercise/_notes/js.md

 # Asynchronous concepts

+Asynchronous programming is a technique that enables your program to start a **potentially long-running task**, and then rather than having to wait until that task has finished, to be able to **continue to be responsive** to other events while the task runs.
+Once the task is **completed**, your program is presented with the **result**.

 ## Callbacks

 > **Callback hell** - when we have a number ot nested callback which become hard to track.
 Using `Promises` and `async/await` fns is recommended over callbacks